 Update: Other streamium hack websites:

-Paul Halloran's webpage - Paul halloran has added mp3 cataloging and other features that my simple script is lacking.
+added mp3 cataloging and other features that my simple script is lacking.

 Dave Witt's webpage - Dave has expanded quite a bit on my script.
 Check it out.